skymandr/TailWimpLite/README.md

 ## System requirements and compatibility
 This software has been tested on Risc OS Open 5.X [3] on Raspberry Pi and in the RPCEmu emulator [4].
 It might work on earlier versions of Risc OS as well.
-If you try it, pleas let me know!
+If you try it, please let me know!

 ## Getting more help, making suggestions and reporting problems